michellewatts20000/GAS-automation/README.md

 TLDR: Automation using Google Sheets and Google App Script.

-Automating email sends from Google sheets.
+Automating email sends from Google sheets for a service your NGO looks after.

 What you need to do first:
 - Need to create a google sheet.